cabeywic/knowledge-base-search/README.md

 - Caching system to store preprocessed data and search algorithm instances for faster subsequent searches
 - Logging to track search-related information and potential issues

+## Methodology

+The Knowledge Base Search tool employs a two-step process to find relevant documents and generate human-readable answers:

+1. **Semantic Search**: The tool preprocesses and indexes the input documents using advanced NLP techniques like BERT/MiniLM embeddings or a custom search implementation.
+These embeddings capture the semantic meaning of the text, allowing the search algorithm to find documents that are not just textually similar, but also semantically related to the input query.
+This approach ensures a more accurate and context-aware selection of relevant documents.

+2. **Answer Generation**: After retrieving the most relevant documents, the tool integrates with OpenAI's Chat GPT API to generate human-readable answers based on the provided context.
+By only sending the relevant context, we can reduce the cost and improve the performance of the API calls, while ensuring that the generated answers are accurate and contextually appropriate.

+This methodology is designed to be easily extensible and customizable, allowing users to implement their own search algorithms or NLP models to tailor the solution to their specific use case.

 ## Installation

 To set up the project, follow these steps: